Passport to English Logo

 Irregular Comparatives

-Change the words to comparatives.
+Change the words to their comparative form.

 example